 Makes 20 bars

 Beyond delicious, these simple bars pack well and are my favorite for a long day of travel.
-They keep unrefrigerated for about 3 days depending on room temperature; once refrigerated mine always disappear before any sign of spoilage.
 My favorite almond butter to use in this recipe is Trader Joe Smooth Almond Butter with Salt; it has some cashews in it which add to the flavor of the bars.
+Dried cherries and dried cranberries in place of some or all of the chocolate chips are wonderful replacements.
 This recipe is adapted from ‘Quinoa Revolution’ by Patricia Green and Carolyn Hemming.

 - 1/4 C. butter